nickassafkirk/Memory_Minder_Memory_Game/README.md

 ### Ideal User
 The ideal user for this site is:
-- Any user 7 years or older
+- An ideal user is 12 years or older.
+- An ideal user will be technmology savvy.
-- An ideal user will be a regular smart device user
+- An ideal user will be a regular smart phopne/device user.
 - An ideal user enjoys traditional games like card games, board games, sudoku, crosswords etc...

 ### User Goals